autonlab/find_projections/README.md

 ```

 ### Building error: ld: cannot find lboost_python-py36
-This error is caused by boost library.
+The linker failed to link with the boost python library.
 You can fix this by running
 ```bash
 conda install boost==1.70
 conda install numpy==1.15.4